brickbots/PiFinder/docs/source/dev_guide.rst

 ..
 ATTENTION::

-  Usage unclear
+  Usage unclear.
+Needs refinement.

-You can use either your the keyboard of the pi, the local keyboard.
+You can use either your the keyboard of the pi, the local or servers keyboard (which server=)..

 .. code-block::